 God is not asking us to establish unity, because the body of Christ is already united, but we still have functions to carry out within that body, and our function within the body can degenerate and deteriorate just like a cell in the body might get sick and weak and go off, and so we have to guard our position within the body.

-Romans 12:6 Having then gifts differing according to the grace that is given to us . . .
+Romans 12:6 Having then gifts differing according to the grace that is given to us, let us use them . . .

 The liver is gifted different from the ear, and the ear from the eye, and the eye from the hair, and the hair from the nose, etc., etc. So, we are gifted differently to carry out our function according to the grace, the favor, the gifts that are given to us.

-Romans 12:6-9 . . . whether prophecy, let us prophesy according to the proportion of faith; or ministry [serving], let us wait [or serve] on our ministering: or he that teaches on teaching: Or he that exhorts, on exhortation: he that gives, let him do it with simplicity: he that rules [or is a leader administrating] with diligence: he that shows mercy, with cheerfulness.
-Let love be without dissimulation [without hypocrisy; not divided in any way].
-Abhor that which is evil; cleave to that which is good.
+Romans 12:6-9 . . . if prophecy, let us prophesy in proportion to our faith; or ministry [serving], let us use it in our ministering; he who teaches, in teaching; he who exhorts, in exhortation; he who gives, with liberality; he who leads [or is a leader administrating], with diligence; he who shows mercy, with cheerfulness.
+Let love be without hypocrisy [not divided in any way].
+Abhor what is evil.
+Cling to what is good.

 On the other hand, that we might under-estimate ourselves, and fail to exercise a gift that God has given to us.
 It is God who works in us, both to will and to do.
 Grace does not override our will and violate our responsibility.
 This is a cooperative effort with God.
 We must make choices.
 We must exert our will, as well as His.
 We must make effort.

 Should we just "let go and let God"?
 No. Should you "pray as though everything depends on God, and work as though everything depends on yourself"?
 Yes!
 To what extent is the process up to God, and to what extent is it up to us?
-I'm sorry, but the Bible just doesn't say.
+I am sorry, but the Bible just does not say.
 It does tell us that the whole thing is by grace, and the overwhelming percentage of the growth unto holiness is something that God gives.
-But to us, because He understands us fully, and because His wisdom is so great, He knows just how much pressure to put on us in order to provide, to test the resistance or whatever is needed for us to overcome.
+But to us, because He understands us fully, and because His wisdom is so great, He knows just how much pressure to put on us in order to provide, to test the resistance, or whatever is needed for us to overcome.

-We could say, "Okay God, You've forgiven my sins, You've given me your Holy Spirit, now just sit back there and relax and I'll take it from here."
-It won't work.
+We could say, "Okay God, You've forgiven my sins, You've given me Your Holy Spirit, now just sit back there and relax and I'll take it from here."
+It will not work.
 We would simply be trying to grow holy by showing God how good we can be.
-That's pride.
+That is pride.
 That approach leaves God out of the picture.
 In the end, we would think that He owes us something.
 That was essentially the approach of first century Judaism.
 God has this thing perfectly balanced.

-The second one might seem more spiritual, but it too is wrong because it assumes that there is only so much effort that one can go to into making us holy, and that's not true.
+The second one might seem more spiritual, but it too is wrong because it assumes that there is only so much effort that one can go to into making us holy, and that is not true.
 God might require our entire life.

 I think that this is a pretty good place to stop.
-It seems a little bit abrupt, but I didn't finish the sermon, and maybe there's another one here on "the road to holiness."
-So that's all for today.
+It seems a little bit abrupt, but I did not finish the sermon, and maybe there is another one here on "the road to holiness."